grafana/grafana/docs/sources/administration/service-accounts/index.md

 ### Check which dashboards a token is allowed to see

-To see which dashboards a token is allowed to see, you can target the `/api/access-control/user/permissions` permissions.
+To list which dashboards a token can view, you can filter the `/api/access-control/user/permissions` endpoint's response for the `dashboards:read` permission key.

 #### Example